 Facing a crisis of unprecedented implications, the world’s politicians finally began to take notice.
 It was 2023 and preservation societies were founded alongside debate committees with the goal of debating the living daylights out of the houmous issue.
 Big words parted from lips, heads nodded in agreement, heads shook in disagreement, the occasional fist was waved belligerently, and over the course of three months of intense bureaucracy and decision making, absolutely no decisions were ultimately made.

 This signalled the end for houmous.
-With humanity unable to make a decision on the fate of this much loved dish, and the equally popular chickpea, houmous officially became extinct in 2024 – the final chickpea in history was preserved in a time capsule in the hope it would one day be dug up by future civilizations to repopulate the planet with mushy delightfulness.
+With humanity unable to make a decision on the fate of this much-loved dish, and the equally popular chickpea, houmous officially became extinct in 2024 – the final chickpea in history was preserved in a time capsule in the hope it would one day be dug up by future civilizations to repopulate the planet with mushy delightfulness.
 Failing this, it could be turned into some sort of weird, diminutive deity.

 Many citizens struggled in the years following the cessation of houmous production.
 Millions endured withdrawal symptoms, and centres were set up to alleviate the suffering.
 These were known as Helpous centres.
 The name was criticised heavily by Humanitarians, who claimed it was a cheesy pun during a time of stress, anxiety, and hegemonic despair.
-These people were dismissed as “PC nanny state morons” by the members of society whom had a leaning towards the anachronistic side of things.
+These people were dismissed as “PC nanny state morons” by the members of society who had a leaning towards the anachronistic side of things.

 Inevitably, things turned nasty, and when things turn nasty with humans things sure do turn nasty.
 Thusly the rumblings of the latest World War commenced as nations began to express their outrage over the houmous extinction event.
 Before this war could begin, the International War Announcement Committee (IWAC) was besieged by dozens of government representatives seeking, nay, demanding the impending carnage be named the Great Houmous War.
-This erupted into a 10 hour war known as the War Which Determined the Great Houmous War, during which the battle spilled out onto the streets of several major cities and wiped out 100,000 lives in a hellish, agonising, houmous free skirmish.
+This erupted into a 10-hour war known as the War Which Determined the Great Houmous War, during which the battle spilt onto the streets of several major cities and wiped out 100,000 lives in a hellish, agonising, houmous free skirmish.

 Eventually, in early 2025, the dispute could finally erupt into a full-scale international conflict after the decision, in the very final minute of governmental patience, to name the war the Great Houmous War.
 Had this not been decided upon, there would have been a terrible war about the incorrect naming of the war, and this would have been a staggering tragedy of unknown proportions.
 Thankfully, the right decision was made, and a nightmarish and brutal war could begin in its place.